fable-compiler/fable-compiler.github.io/docsrc/2-steps/your-first-fable-project.md

 ### Build & run the app

 Here we go.

-1. `cd src`
-2. `dotnet build`
-3. `cd ..`
-4. `npm start`

-Your web server app is now running in foreground until you kill it.
+If you've already installed JS dependencies, just run `npm start`.
+After a few seconds, your web server app will be running in the background until you kill it.

-While the server is running
 - You can access your project at [http://localhost:8080/](http://localhost:8080/) with your favorite browser.
-- The server is in “watch” mode, so you will see server console output in the terminal window.
-- You can edit the `App.fs` file located in the `src` folder.
-Each time you save the file, Fable rebuilds the project automatically.
+- The server is in “watch” mode.
+Each time you save an `.fs` F# source file, Fable rebuilds the project automatically.
 If the build succeeds, you will see your changes in the browser without refreshing the page; if not, nothing changes in the browser, and you can see the build errors in the server’s console output.

 :::info
-Always check the `README.md` file shipped with the template to get up-to-date instructions.
+The `npm start` command is just an alias for `dotnet fable watch src --run webpack-dev-server`, check the "scripts" section of the `package.json` file.
+Please also check the `README.md` file shipped with the template to get up-to-date instructions.
 :::

 </li>